fluxcd/helm-operator-get-started/README.md

 * `metadata.name` is mandatory and needs to follow Kubernetes naming conventions
 * `metadata.namespace` is optional and determines where the release is created
-* `metadata.labels.chart` is mandatory and should match the directory containing the chart
 * `spec.releaseName` is optional and if not provided the release name will be $namespace-$name
 * `spec.chartGitPath` is the directory containing the chart, given relative to the charts path
 * `spec.values` are user customizations of default parameter values from the chart itself